UCSC-CSE299A/ot-send/README.md

 The implementation for the UDP receiver can be found in its [respective Github repository](https://github.com/UCSC-CSE299A/ot-receive).

-## Enabling the LED
+## Changing the TX Power

-If you would like the built-in LED to flash whenever a packet is sent, enter:
+If you would like to change the 802.15.4 transmission power used by OpenThread, enter:

 ```bash
 idf.py menuconfig